-52. The number of steel furnaces in operation was four in 1916-17 and seven in 1921-22, but the outturnaces and mills.

-Costs in the steel turn of ingots only rose from 139,000 to 182,000 tons.
-There was therefore a marked decline in the outturn per furnace.
+52. The number of steel furnaces in operation was four in 1916-17 and seven in 1921-22, but the outturn of ingots only rose from 139,000 to in the steel Cests 182,000 tons.
+There was therefore a marked furnaces and mills. decline in the outturn per furnace.
 During the war the demand for steel was intense, and quality was sacrificed in order to secure the largest possible outturn.
 After the war the Company found it necessary to make sure of the quality even at the cost of a heavily reduced output per furnace.
 This decline in the average output necessarily raised the cost of operating the steel furnaces.
 The mills, on the other hand, had a much larger quantity of ingots to deal with and the higher output tended to keep costs down.

-53. We are satisfied that the increase in works costs between 1916-17 and 1921-22 was due to perfectly definite causes which in the main were beyond the control of the Company, and was not due to any loss of efficiency in the management.
+53. We are satisfied that the increase in works costs between 1916-17 and 1921-22 was due to perfectly definite causes which in the main were Increase in works costs between 1916-17 and beyond the control of the Company, and 1921-22 fully explained. was not due to any loss of efficiency in the management.
 Our conclusion is based on a careful scrutiny of the cost sheets of both years, and it is not necessary to burden this Report with a minute examination of details.
 But the labour charges, the rise in the price of coal and the reduced output of the steel furnaces require separate discussion.

-54. The increases in wages granted at Jamshedpur during the last five or six years do not seem to be higher than those granted in other industries, nor are they disproportionate to the rise in the cost of living.
+54. The increases in wages granted at Jamshedpur during the last five or six years do not seem to be higher than those granted in other industries, Labour costs.
+Statements furnished by the nor are they disproportionate to the rise in Company. the cost of living.
 There still remains, however, the question of numbers.
-A statement handed in by the Company at an early stage of our enquiry suggested that there had been an extraordinary decrease in the output per head in almost every department, and that the number of labourers employed had become extravagantly large.
-Subsequently, however, the Company was able to show that the figures were erroneous and that there had not in fact been any marked increase in the number of the labour force, except to a limited extent in the coke ovens and the blast furnaces.
+A statement handed in by the Company at an early stage of our enquiry suggested that there had been an extraordinary decrease in the output per head in almost every department, and that the number of labourers become extravagantly large.
+Subsequently, employed had however, the Company was able to show that the figures were erroneous and that there had not in fact been any marked increase in the number of the labour force, except to a limited extent in the coke ovens and the blast furnaces.
 The necessity of putting men in training to work the additional plant about to come into

-^{} Owing to a change of system in the accounts in 1918-19, the figures for the labour strength in the two years cannot be compared.
+^{} Owing to a change of system in the accounts in 1919-19, the figures for the labour strength in the two years cannot be compared.
 A number of labourers are attached permanently to the Traffic department and employed in the works from time to time on miscellaneous duties wherever they may be wanted.
 Up to 1918-19, these men were entered on the engagement rolls of the Traffic department although their wages were debited to the department in which they worked.
 From 1919-20 onwards they were shown as serving in the department to which they were attached.